dylan-martin/alembic/ut_review.md

 * Alex: A current senior at Williams College studying economics.
 Alex plays Ultimate Frisbee at Williams.
 He is relatively unexperienced in speaking to prospective students about his college experience.

 * Jane: A current high school senior from Massachusetts who was recently admitted to several colleges and is currently deciding where she will attend school.
-She is involved in Mock Trial, speech and debate, and plays Volleyball in school.
+She is involved in Mock Trial, speech and debate, and plays volleyball in school.
 She is considering pursuing all of these interests in college.

 ### Analysis